XHamster: Sex education

 In response to lawmakers in the US state of Utah rejecting a sexual education bill in February 2017, xHamster started presenting a popup to visitors from Utah, offering them to view xHamster's sexual education series "The Box".
 The rejected House Bill 215 would have allowed parents to opt their children in for more comprehensive sexual education than the abstinence-only sex education common in Utah, but was opposed for encouraging sexual behaviour and allowing children to be taught how to have sex.
 The bill's sponsor criticized the trend of leaving sexual education to pornographic websites such as xHamster and Pornhub.

-In April 2017 in response to US President Donald Trump's decision to allow states to deny federal money to Planned Parenthood, xHamster stated that they would be posting to their site information on Planned Parenthood with a popup encouraging donations to the organization.
+In April 2017, in response to US President Donald Trump's decision to allow states to deny federal money to Planned Parenthood, xHamster stated that they would be posting to their site information on Planned Parenthood with a popup encouraging donations to the organization.
 The post states, "Porn stars and amateurs alike depend on increased reproductive rights, access to birth control and low-cost STI screenings, and non-judgmental sexual health education".

 Product history

 In November 2016, the company released its own beer, xHamster beer.
 The beer is an 8.5% ABV Belgian Triple-style ale.
-Costing €3.90 for 0.55 litres it sold out within five days.
+Costing €3.90 for 0.55 liters, it sold out within five days.

-In May 2017, xHamster partnered with Dutch Inventor Moos Neimeijer to create Minimeyes.
-A motion sensor Bluetooth device that uses infrared to monitor the room and signals the computer to shut all windows and sound when an intrusion is detected.
+In May 2017, xHamster partnered with Dutch inventor Moos Neimeijer to create Minimeyes, a motion sensor Bluetooth device that uses infrared to monitor the room and signals the computer to shut all windows and sound when an intrusion is detected.

-In June 2017 xHamster released a sex doll named xHamsterina in collaboration with the manufacturer iDoll.
+In June 2017, xHamster released a sex doll named xHamsterina in collaboration with the manufacturer iDoll.

-Since October 2017, xHamster launches a product campaign that addresses "owners of apocalypse bunkers".
+Since October 2017, xHamster has launched a product campaign that addresses "owners of apocalypse bunkers".
 Against receipt, owners receive some of the company's products and videos for free.